PP-Module for MDM Agent

 A.PLATFORMThis assumption expects that the TOE’s underlying platform is trustworthy.
 This is consistent with the Base-PP by definition because a mobile device is within the TOE boundary and is evaluated against the MDF PP.

 A.PROPER_ADMIN This assumption expects that the TOE administrator is trusted and competent in configuring the TSF.
-This assumption is consistent with the A.CONFIG assumption in the Base-PP which expects the TSF to be configured correctly regardless of the subject performing the configuration.
+This assumption is consistent with the A.CONFIG assumption in the Base-PP, which expects the TSF to be configured correctly regardless of the subject performing the configuration.

 A.PROPER_USER This assumption expects that the TOE user is not willfully negligent or hostile in using the TSF.
-This assumption is consistent with the A.CONFIG assumption in the Base-PP which expects the TSF to be configured correctly regardless of the subject performing the configuration as well as the A.NOTIFY and A.PRECAUTION assumptions which define baseline expectations for the user’s level of responsibility.
+This assumption is consistent with the A.CONFIG assumption in the Base-PP, which expects the TSF to be configured correctly regardless of the subject performing the configuration as well as the A.NOTIFY and A.PRECAUTION assumptions which define baseline expectations for the user’s level of responsibility.

 P.ACCOUNTABILITYThe Base-PP does not define any OSPs so any OSPs defined by the PP-Module will not conflict with the Base-PP by definition.